 To create results, your content needs to offer real value to the target audience.
 And you can’t create value-added content until you don the researcher’s hat while writing.
-In fact, much of the research should be completed in advance so that when you sit to write, you have all the pertinent information, data and numbers at hand.
-That’s how you write high quality blog posts and articles, lightning fast.
+In fact, much of the research should be completed in advance so that when you sit to write a blog post or an article, you have all the pertinent information, data and numbers at hand.
+That’s how you can craft high quality content for your readers, lightning fast.

 Here’s why in-depth research is so vital to content writing:

 In Kurt Vonnegut’s words, if you open a window and make love to the world, your story will get pneumonia.
 Writing to please everyone makes no business sense.
 To expand the visibility of your business, your content should address a specific group of people – those who are grappling with a problem your product can solve.

 If you’re in the healthcare industry, you should first know whether you’re seeking patients, doctors or hospitals as an audience.
 Further, there are patients with different types of illnesses.
 A company that manufactures medical devices in the field of cardiology can’t sell to patients who have no heart disease.
 So, no matter which area of work or niche you operate in, you should narrow down your audience to a specific group of people who are genuinely interested in your offer.

 And then you need to dig deep into your target audience’s problems, wants and needs.
 You can address your audience’s doubts and concerns through your content only when you have a good idea about what kind of situations they go through in their everyday lives.

 When you start your content writing research and move from one expert opinion to another and pore over the existing blog posts, articles and other written material on a particular topic, what’s not there yet will automatically become evident.